Season 3, Episode 4

 Michael Kithcart:

 Yes.
 And Fahren practices what it preaches.
 Right, you recently had an interim leader for your business development role.
-So tell us what you learned from having your own leader?
+So tell us what you learned from having your leader.

 Susan Rylance:

-We did, we did, we did have a fractional business development leader.
-And you're absolutely right.
-We, we practice what we preach, and we brought somebody in to help us really grow our internal process for business development, we weren't sure what we needed for the long term.
-And we didn't, we weren't at a place that we wanted to hire somebody full time, because we were still exploring, we haven't had this role before.
+We did, we did, and we did have a fractional business development leader.
+And you're right.
+We, practice what we preach, and we brought somebody in to help us grow our internal process for business development, we weren't sure what we needed for the long term.
+And we didn't, we weren't at a place where we wanted to hire somebody full-time, because we were still exploring, we haven't had this role before.
 And so what it did is it helped us understand what we need for the long term.
 But what that interim leader did was help us see something that we didn't see and said, Hey, here's what you need to think about help us set up processes.
-So when we're ready to hire a full time person, we're set for that.
-But we also know what works, what doesn't for that full time leader.
+So when we're ready to hire a full-time person, we're set for that.
+But we also know what works, and what doesn't for that full-time leader.
 And that person also positioned us to help us as partners strategize around business development, too.
-So it did a lot of things for us from just our internal leadership team, helping guide us lead us setting up some practices and setting us up for that next leader that we hopefully can bring on a full time basis.
+So it did a lot of things for us from just our internal leadership team, helping guide us leading us in setting up some practices and setting us up for that next leader that we hopefully can bring on a full-time basis.

 Michael Kithcart:

-Yes, it's really it makes a lot of sense.
-When you think about how often people are like, Okay, I know, I need something I know, I know, we know, we need a person in this area, but what do we really need them to be doing?
+Yes, it makes a lot of sense.
+When you think about how often people are like, Okay, I know, I need something I know, I know, we know, we need a person in this area, but what do we need them to be doing?
 And the list is super, super long, right?
 I mean, like, you and I both work with companies where it's just like, That person doesn't exist.
-And helping them prioritize what's really going to have the greatest impact for a particular period of time, and one that still can't come into focus, to allow yourself to have what what really sounds like to me as a specialized consultant that can provide perspective also drive things forward, whether it's systems processes, teams, revenue, and and you get so much more out of that.
-Right, you know, and allow somebody to share their expertise for a period of time, but without that forever commitment.
+And helping them prioritize what's going to have the greatest impact for a particular period and one that still can't come into focus, to allow yourself to have what sounds like to me as a specialized consultant that can provide perspective also drive things forward, whether it's systems processes, teams, revenue, and you get so much more out of that.
+Right, you know, and allow somebody to share their expertise for some time, but without that forever commitment.
 Yeah.
 I just it almost feels like you know, companies should experience that at some point in their growth there because so much can come from it.

 Susan Rylance:

-I would agree, absolutely.
+I would agree.
 There's so much.
-It's a kind of a test and learn mentality.
-And I think we're so worried as, as leaders of our organizations to fail.
-But I think this is a the easiest point of test and learn.
+It's a kind of a test-and-learn mentality.
+And I think we're so worried, as leaders of our organizations to fail.
+But I think this is the easiest point of the test and learning.
 And it's a small failure gap.
-But I think we have to fail in order to evolve and grow.
+But I think we have to fail to evolve and grow.
 And not that that's, and I don't want it to come across.
-If that's a failure, I think when we think about hiring somebody full time versus fractional, maybe it's just a less of a risk when you're hiring somebody new, or a new type of role within the organization.
+If that's a failure, I think when we think about hiring somebody full-time versus fractional, maybe it's just less of a risk when you're hiring somebody new, or a new type of role within the organization.

 Michael Kithcart: